Founder of Almost Vegan Cooking School

 In 1987 Paul and Debbie signed a North American franchise agreement with Second Nature Ltd., a London based greeting card company specializing in a broad range of innovative European cards.
 They built a new company in North America into a 120-person marketing and sales organization over a ten-year period.
 Paul then retired in the year 2000.

 He became a supporter of Almost Vegan Cooking School when he volunteered to help Debbie, his wife, hand out hundreds of brochures in 2011 offering free vegan cooking classes in their kitchen.
-He is the treasurer of Almost Vegan Cooking School.
+He was the treasurer of Almost Vegan Cooking School.

 Paul graduated from Northeastern University, Boston MA, in 1969 with a Bachelor of Science Degree in Business Administration.